 Where our first hero took on the perils of space, our final one takes on the perils of the deep.
 At 26 she swam around Manhattan, and on her 30th birthday she swam from the Bahamas to Florida.
 It was to be her last “competitive swim”, but that one dream simply would not let go: the swim from Cuba to Florida.
-So she did.
+So she did it.
 No shark cage.
 No breaks.
 Thirty-four years later.
 Truly, this film is one of the most breathtaking portraits any of us are likely to see of pure grit, determination, talent, and vision, and it’s the very definition of “unforgettable.”
 You want to get something done?
 Watch this one.

 Story: (Documentary, Action/Adventure) Documentary of world-record-setting long distance swimmer Diana Nyad and her quest to swim from Havana to Key West, culminating with her fifth and final attempt at the age of 64.